 Creating a good ad for a rental takes time and experience, and realtors have access to certain sources that you wouldn't have if you decided to rent out the property yourself.
 They have access to other agents.
 Someone in their office might have a client that would be a perfect fit for your rental.

 Realtors also have access to the Multiple Listing Service that's accessed by real estate agents all over the area.
 Another agent in the next city over might view the listing and contact your real estate agent if they have a client who's been looking for a rental exactly like yours.

-A real estate agent will be able to promote your property by hanging the list in the window of their office.
+A real estate agent will be able to promote your property by posting the list in the window of their office.
 This can be especially beneficial if there's a lot of foot traffic in the area.

 An agent should also be able to promote your property in more traditional ways, such as through online advertising.
 The real estate agent can reach prospective tenants directly by creating ads for your property on sites like Realtor.com, Trulia, and Craigslist.

 An Agent Can Schedule Viewings With Prospective Tenants

 Your real estate agent will be the one who is interacting with prospective tenants.
 They'll manage all the back-and-forth communications and schedule appointments to view the property, things that can be very time-consuming.
 Having this responsibility off your plate will allow you to use your time on other productive tasks.

 They'll Show the Property for You

 Another benefit of listing your rental with a real estate agent is that they'll be the one to show the property physically.
 Their time is wasted, not yours if the prospective tenant doesn't show up or turns out to be unacceptable.

 They'll Have a Large Database/Network